anonymoussoft/tim2tox/doc/BOOTSTRAP_AND_POLLING.en.md

 ### LAN Bootstrap mode

-The LAN Bootstrap mode is the configuration layer concept of Flutter Echo Client, not the internal protocol branch of Tim2Tox.
+The LAN Bootstrap mode is the configuration layer concept of toxee, not the internal protocol branch of Tim2Tox.
 In the current implementation:

 - The desktop can start a local Tox instance as a Bootstrap service through `LanBootstrapServiceManager.startLocalBootstrapService(port)`
 - This service will generate an independent profile, log in as `BootstrapService`, take out `udpPort` and `dhtId`, and then start its own `startPolling()`